 Julie Mendez, Ph.D., is the Parent-Child Relationship Consultant for HRI’s on-line educational programs.
-Julie is an Associate Professor in the Department of Psychology at UNCG.
+Julie is a Professor in the Department of Psychology at UNCG.
 She is a licensed clinical psychologist and received her doctoral degree in School, Community and Child Clinical Psychology from the University of Pennsylvania.
 Her research expertise includes parent-child interaction, socioemotional development during early childhood, and family well-being.
 Over the past 15 years, Julie has conducted a number of community-based research projects looking at risk and resilience among children growing up in poverty, and how families with limited resources support their children’s development.
 She works closely with local preschool programs and the Guilford County Schools and Asheboro City Schools to disseminate information to parents and parent groups about the importance of parenting and family engagement in learning opportunities for children.

-Anthony Chow, Ph.D., is the HRI’s On-Line Learning Instructional Design Consultant.
+Anthony Chow, Ph.D., is HRI’s On-Line Learning Instructional Design Consultant.
 Anthony is an Associate Professor in the Department of Library and Information Studies at UNCG.
 Anthony holds a doctorate in instructional systems design and a Master’s degree in educational psychology from Florida State University.
 His areas of expertise include web design and usability, instructional design and technology, online learning, informatics and analytics, organizational leadership and management, and social media and virtual communities.